-(a) Towing carrier acting as authorized agent for the property owner.

-- (I) A towing carrier may act as the authorized agent for the property owner under a written agreement to that effect, provided the agreement is compliant with this paragraph (a).
-The contract shall contain at least the following information: - (A) the name, physical address, telephone number, email address (if applicable), and PUC Towing Permit number of the towing carrier; - (B) the name, address, email address (if applicable), and telephone number of the property owner; - (C) the address of the property from which the tows will originate; - (D) the name of each individual person who is authorized to sign the tow authorization: - (E) the address and phone number of the storage facility where the vehicle owner may retrieve the vehicle; - (F) the beginning date and ending date of the contract; - (G) a statement that the maximum rates for a nonconsensual tow from private property, and the maximum drop charge if the vehicle is retrieved before removal from the private property, are set by rule of the Public Utilities Commission; - (H) the name, title, phone number, and signature of the person making the contract on behalf of the property owner and on behalf of the towing carrier; and - (I) the date the contract is signed-; and - (J) the date required signage was placed on property in compliance with these rules. - (II) Nothing in this paragraph (a) shall preclude a towing carrier, which towing carrier has been paid for the tow by the property owner at rates in accordance with rule 6511(d), from collecting the towing charges from the motor vehicle owner and reimbursing said charges to the property owner. - (III) No agentey provided for in paragraph 6508(a) shall affect any obligation, liability, or responsibility of the property owner to any third party.
-Any provision attempting to affect such obligation, liability, or responsibility shall be void. - (IV) The requirements of paragraph (a)(I)(J) apply to all written agreements entered into after the effective date of these rules.
-Towing carriers shall have 12 months from the effective date of these rules to bring existing agreements into compliance. - (b) Authorization to Pperform Nonconsensual Ttow. - (I) A towing carrier shall not tow any motor vehicle unless one of the following conditions is met: - (A) the towing carrier is directed to perform a tow by a law enforcement officer; - (B) the towing carrier is requested to perform a tow by the owner, authorized operator, or authorized agent of the owner of a motor vehicle; or
+- (a) Towing carrier acting as authorized agent for the property owner. - (I) A towing carrier may act as the authorized agent for the property owner under a written agreement to that effect, provided the agreement is compliant with this paragraph (a).
+The contract shall contain at least the following information: - (A) the name, physical address, telephone number, email address (if applicable), and PUC Towing Permit number of the towing carrier; - (B) the name, address, email address (if applicable), and telephone number of the property owner; - (C) the address of the property from which the tows will originate; - (D) the name of each individual person who is authorized to sign the tow authorization: - (E) the address and phone number of the storage facility where the vehicle owner may retrieve the vehicle; - (F) the beginning date and ending date of the contract; - (G) a statement that the maximum rates for a nonconsensual tow from private property, and the maximum drop charge if the vehicle is retrieved before removal from the private property, are set by rule of the Public Utilities Commission unless the contract provides lower rates; - (H) the name, title, phone number, and signature of the person making the contract on behalf of the property owner and on behalf of the towing carrier; and - (I) the date the contract is signed. - (II) Nothing in this paragraph (a) shall preclude a towing carrier, which towing carrier has been paid for the tow by the property owner at proper rates in accordance with rule 6511(d), from collecting the towing charges from the motor vehicle owner and reimbursing said charges to the property owner. - (III) No agency provided for in paragraph 6508(a) shall affect any obligation, liability, or responsibility of the property owner to any third party.
+Any provision attempting to affect such obligation, liability, or responsibility shall be void. - (b) Authorization to Pperform Nonconsensual ∓tow.

-Attachment A - proposed rules in legislative format Decision No. C16-0129 PROCEEDING NO. 16R-0095TO Page 8 of 19
+Attachment A - adopted rules in legislative format

+Decision No. R16-0712

+PROCEEDING NO. 16R-0095TO

+Page 8 of 19